 5. The nature of variations of water flow, rainfall pattern etc can be obtained from the use of engineering hydrology applications.

-6. It is necessary for determining the reservoir capacity in order to assure an adequate supply of water for domestic and other purposes.
+6. It is necessary for determining the reservoir capacity to assure an adequate supply of water for domestic and other purposes.

 The main application areas in the field of civil engineering can be listed as follows: